kexiZeroing/kexiZeroing.github.io/src/posts/learn-one-line-layouts-from-una.md

 - With `auto-fill`, everything is the same as `auto-fit`, except empty tracks are not collapsed. *(Doesn't fit entire length of the contaier)*

 <img alt="grid-auto-fit" src="https://raw.gitmirror.com/kexiZeroing/blog-images/main/68c40383-3e52-433a-88ee-9650cc9d601a.png" width="600">

-> The `fr` unit brings Flexbox-style flexibility to CSS Grid. `fr`-based columns are flexible, and so the column won't shrink below its minimum content size, even if that means breaking the proportions.
-If there's any leftover space, it'll be distributed based on the `fr` values.
-This is very similar to `flex-grow`.

 ```css
 /* Responsive CSS Grid */